TMHSDigital/Celsius-Fahrenheit-Converter/README.md

 3. **Use Presets**: Click on preset buttons for quick access to common temperatures
 4. **Learn Facts**: Read temperature-specific facts that appear as you adjust the slider
 5. **Visual Reference**: Observe how the interface elements change color and position based on temperature
+6. **Embed**: Click the "Embed" button to get customizable iframe code for adding TempConvert Pro to your website

 ## Technical Implementation